Greenville is an environmental simulation game. It was designed for Year 4 students but can be played by anyone aged about 9 or over.

 In the game, students are assigned to one of 9 roles: miner, farmer, citizen, scientist, park ranger, investor, government, builder or ‘the Fates’.

-Participants have to solve 8 environmental problems by collaborating and using their unique resources in combination.
-The problems are air pollution, endangered snow tiger, poor soil, deforestation, sea level rise, ocean rubbish, insect invasion and drought.
+Participants have to solve 12 environmental problems by collaborating and using their unique resources in combination.
+The problems are air pollution, endangered snow tiger, poor soil, deforestation, sea level rise, ocean rubbish, insect invasion, drought, water scarcity, ozone layer damage, overfishing and plastic pollution.

 Here is a list of all the Greenville challenges: